Enumeration of Complex and Real Surfaces via Tropical Geometry: The lattice path algorithm in dimension

-Lemma \ref{lD1} provides only necessary conditions for a subdivision with circuit of type D, dual to a singular tropical surface passing through the given point configuration.
+Lemma \ref{lD1} provides only necessary conditions for a connected lattice path with circuit of type {\bf D} to be extendable to a subdivision, dual to a singular tropical surface passing through the given point configuration.
 To formulate sufficient conditions, consider the univariate tropical polynomial

-Its coefficients $c_0,...,c_{N+1}$ are determined by the following relations (point conditions and circuit relation, see Remark \ref{rem-circuitrelation}): \begin{itemize} \item for $k=0$
+Its coefficients $c_0,...,c_{N+1}$ are determined by the following relations (point conditions (\ref{eCH}) and circuit relation, see Remark \ref{rem-circuitrelation}): \begin{itemize} \item for $k=0$

 \item for $k=N+1$

 \item for $1\le k\le N$

 \end{itemize}